fido-web-pay/fido-web-pay.github.io/README.md

 ![FWP Logo](https://fido-web-pay.github.io/specification/images/fwp.svg)
-# Secure On-line Payments Using FIDO&reg;
+# Secure On-line Payments Using FIDO&reg; and EMV&reg;
-FIDO Web Pay (FWP) is a _universal_, _secure_ and _convenient_ on-line payment authorization scheme.
+FIDO Web Pay (FWP) is a _Universal_, _Secure_ and _Convenient_ on-line payment authorization scheme.
-FWP builds on extending the technology underpinning FIDO2, with a Web-adapted version of EMV&reg;.
+FWP builds on extending the technology underpinning FIDO2, with a Web-adapted version of EMV.

 Through an extension to EMV, FWP can be applied to _any account-based payment system_, including the eurozone's SEPA Instant.

-FWP implements the W3C PaymentRequest API _in the browser itself_, making the system appear as a "Wallet" for users, and that without any need for installing "Apps".
+FWP implements the W3C [PaymentRequest](https://www.w3.org/TR/payment-request/) API _in the browser itself_,
+making the system appear as a "Wallet" for users, and that without any need for installing "Apps".

+_Tokenization_ is an intrinsic part of the client platform, obviating the need for specific tokenization services.

 ### Current Specification
 [https://fido-web-pay.github.io/specification](https://fido-web-pay.github.io/specification)